IOTechSystems/xrt-examples/DeviceServices/gps/README.md

-# GPS Example
+# GPS Device Service Example

 ## Overview
-This page shows you how to setup and run the GPS example.
+This page details how to setup and run the GPS example.

-For more informatioin about the Device Service please review the GPS Device Service documentation.
+For more information about the Device Service please view the GPS Device Service documentation.

 ## Getting Started